 It’s about doing your research, understanding the history, origins, context and cultural meaning behind the inspiration and to respectfully celebrate the story.

-We wanted to honour the artistry.
+We wanted to honor the artistry.
 Our print designer, Megan, learnt the traditional Minwha painting technique from two Korean artists.

 South Korea offers a mix of futuristic aesthetics and historical sites.
 How did we explore the notion of ‘old meets new’ with the designs?